GodotSteam/GodotSteam/README.md

 Donate
 -------------
-Pull-requests are the best way to help the project out but you can also donate through [Github Sponsors](https://github.com/sponsors/Gramps), [Ko-Fi](https://ko-fi.com/grampsgarcia), or [Paypal](https://www.paypal.me/sithlordkyle)!
+Pull-requests are the best way to help the project out but you can also donate through [Github Sponsors](https://github.com/sponsors/Gramps)!

 License
 -------------